Homosexuality in China: Same-sex relationships in literature

 Same-sex love can sometimes be difficult to differentiate in Classical Chinese because the pronouns he and she were not distinguished.
 And like many East and Southeast Asian languages, Chinese does not have grammatical gender.
 Thus, poems such as Tang dynasty poems and other Chinese poetry may be read as either heterosexual or homosexual, neutral in that regard, depending on the context.

 Another complication in trying to separate heterosexual and homosexual themes in Chinese literature is that for most of Chinese history, writing was restricted to a cultivated elite, amongst whom blatant discussion of sex was considered vulgar.
 Until adopting European values late in their history, the Chinese did not even have nouns to describe a heterosexual or homosexual person per se.
 Rather, people who might be directly labeled as such in other traditions would be described by veiled allusions to the actions they enjoyed, or, more often, by referring to a famous example from the past.
 The most common of these references to homosexuality referenced Dong Xian and Mizi Xia.

 The Chen dynasty's Book of Chen, records the relationship between Emperor Wen of Chen and his favorite male lover, Han Zigao.
-Chen famously said to Han: "people say I am destined to be an Emperor, if it comes true, you will become my queen."
+Chen famously said to Han: "People say I am destined to be an Emperor, if it comes true, you will become my queen."
 Chen did become an Emperor in 559, but he was unable to keep his promise to Han and instead, he made him a general.
 Han spent all his time with Chen until the latter died in 566.
-Outside the tomb of Chen, discovered in 2013, two statues of pixiu were found, different from the usual male and female design, since both of them are male, and are believed to represent Emperor Chen and Han Zigao.
+Outside the tomb of Chen, discovered in 2013, two statues of pixiu were found, unlike the usual male-and-female design, as both are male and are believed to represent Emperor Chen and Han Zigao.